rgwch/no-bling-blog/readme.md

     |  q) Quit                                    |
     '---------------------------------------------'
     ```
-    For your first experiments, hit 3 for "create dummy posts" and then "2 for create new user".
+    For your first experiments, hit d for "create dummy posts" and then "2 for create new user".
 Enter any username you like and "admin" when asked for the role.
 Then, launch the blog with 1 and navigate your favourite browser to `http://localhost:3000`.
 You'll have 100 fake posts to experiment.
 Login with your user name and any password (which will be set with your first login).

 ![Screenshot](screenshot.jpg)